 My career started when I was studying at UTS.
 I did my BA in Arts in Communication, which focused on public communication, advertising, marketing and journalism.

 During my first year, I was interested in the psychology behind behaviours and actions.
 I wanted to learn more about the role marketing plays in influencing people and helping businesses thrive.

 At first, I found advertising hard.
 I prefer things to be clear-cut and backed by data rather than subjective.
 Somehow, I found it challenging to reconcile the idea that it was all about comparing opinions and creative works.

 It was when I took up my first job in 2010 at Spreets that I actually started to understand what I wanted to do.

-Spreets was an early version of Groupon here in Australia and they were looking for someone to help with customer service and reporting.
+Spreets was an early version of Groupon here in Australia, and they were looking for someone to help with customer service and reporting.
 When I saw the ad at the job board at UTS, I applied and managed to secure the role.

 Working at Spreets was a real eye-opening experience, different to my idea of a marketing role.
 Everything at Spreets was done through data.
 My managers showed me how to set up a Facebook ad and how to reach a specific audience based on location, age, gender and other demographics.
-In that moment, I realised I could compliment the subjective side of advertising with the measurable, impartial one.
+At that moment, I realised I could compliment the subjective side of advertising with the measurable, impartial one.